Aadujeevitham: Synopsis

-Finally one night with the help of Ibrahim Khadiri, a Somali worker in the neighboring farm, Najeeb Muhammed and his friend Hakeem escapes from the horrible life to freedom.
+Finally one night with the help of Ibrahim Khadiri, a Somali worker in the neighboring farm, Najeeb Muhammad and his friend Hakeem escapes from the horrible life to freedom.
 But, the trio fumbles across the desert for days, and young Hakeem dies of thirst and fatigue.
 But Ibrahim Khadiri and Najeeb keep moving on and the stumble across an Oasis where they manage to take rest for a few days.
 In the day they had planned to start moving again, Ibrahim disappears leaving Najeeb alone.
 Initially devastated, Najeeb somehow manages to find his way to a nearby highway, where after a day of trying, a kind Arab stops for him and rides him to Al-Bathaa.

 Over there, he meets Kunjikka, a fellow malayali who helps refugees.
 Kunjikka nurses him back to health and finally calls back to his hometown.
 Once Najeeb started feeling better, he gets himself arrested by the civil police in order to get deported to India with Hameed, who he had met while being with Kunjikka.

 In a few weeks, he gets to know that he is being deported to India by the authorities.
 Feeling ecstatic he bids his goodbye's to his fellow inmates and as he boards the plane.